 The Ultimate Guide to Print Awareness in Preschool

 Most children become aware of print long before the enter former schooling.
-Called print awareness, it is a child’s first introduction to literacy.
-This post is your ultimate resource to print awareness skills in preschool.
+Called print awareness, it is a child’s first experience in preschool literacy.
+Before children learn to read, they must first understand how reading and print works—and that’s where print awareness comes in.

 We’re going to cover what print awareness is, how children develop deep concepts of print skills, and what teachers can do when students are struggling.